jonnyom/gatsby-cms/src/pages/products.md

       - description: Another really excellent thing about this is
       - description: Get this really, really great thing
       - description: Another really excellent thing about this is
+    currency: $
   - name: A second product
     description: >
-      Next description that is quite long Next description that is quite long Next description that is quite long
-      Next description that is quite long
-      Next description that is quite long
-      Next description that is quite long
-      Next description that is quite longNext description that is quite longNext description that is quite long Next description that is quite longNext description that is quite longNext description that is quite long Next description that is quite longNext description that is quite longNext description that is quite long Next description that is quite longNext description that is quite longNext description that is quite long Next description that is quite long
-      Next description that is quite long
-      Next description that is quite longNext description that is quite longNext description that is quite long Next description that is quite longNext description that is quite long Next description that is quite long
+      Next description that is quite long Next description that is quite long Next description that is quite long Next description that is quite long Next description that is quite long Next description that is quite long Next description that is quite longNext description that is quite longNext description that is quite long Next description that is quite longNext description that is quite longNext description that is quite long Next description that is quite longNext description that is quite longNext description that is quite long Next description that is quite longNext description that is quite longNext description that is quite long Next description that is quite long Next description that is quite long Next description that is quite longNext description that is quite longNext description that is quite long Next description that is quite longNext description that is quite long Next description that is quite long
     price: 200
     period: Per session
     includedList: